allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 Stage with `git add .`

+`git status` should give you

+    dhcp-v021-085:MCSBBootcampDry matthewbovyn$ git status
+    On branch dev
+    Changes to be committed:
+      (use "git reset HEAD <file>..." to unstage)

+    	new file:   mywork/mytextfile.txt

 Commit with `git commit`

+At this stage, you may be asked for credentials.
+Enter them now.

 Recognize this interface?
 Just like vi!
 Enter a good commit message (imperative mood!) and save with `:wq`.

+Note that commit messages are extremely important.
+They are not easy to change, so think about what you are writing.
+Furthermore, other people will see them.
+Keep that in mind.

 Time saving tricks for future use:
 * `git commit -a` does an automatic `git add .` (or something like it, doesn't seem to add new files)